-The results of a lawyer's or a law firm's search can be positive, negative, or completely nonexistent.
-When the same search is performed by a client, potential client, researcher, recruit or a reporter-and you know that it will be-the results will determine whether or not you get the call.
+The results of a lawyer's or a law firm's search can be positive, negative, or completely non-existent.
+When a client, potential client, researcher, recruit or a reporter performs the same search-and you know that it will be-the results will determine whether or not you get the call.

-Content Is Key - Some Things Never Change
+Content Is King - Some Things Never Change